Nevada Registered AgentWe’re Just Not Annoying®

 What does my Nevada registered agent do?

-- Nevada is one of the nation’s most popular states for forming a business.
-The state’s business-friendly tax policies draw entrepreneurs from around the country.
-When the state of Nevada needs to contact one of these businesses formed in Nevada (or a foreign business registered to do business in Nevada), it will do so by contacting the business’ Nevada registered agent.
+Nevada is one of the nation’s most popular states for forming a business.
 By requiring businesses to have a registered agent, the state of Nevada accomplishes two objectives:

-- Anyone wanting to properly notify your company will look up your business’ information and send a complaint or notice to your Nevada registered gent.
-Your registered agent should have a reliable, commercial address and office and be open during business hours to accept any documents for your business, and your Nevada registered agent should also make sure you receive the documents, see the documents, and most importantly, understand the documents.
+Anyone wanting to properly notify your company will look up your business’ information and send a complaint or notice to your Nevada registered gent.
+Your registered agent should have a reliable, commercial address and office and be open during business hours to accept any documents for your business.
+Your Nevada registered agent should also make sure you receive the documents, see the documents, and most importantly, understand the documents.

 How much does Northwest Registered Agent charge for its Nevada registered agent service?